 Most people who plan to move to Boston have at least heard of the Back Bay.
 It happens to be one of Boston’s most popular areas.
 This famous Boston neighborhood is well known for its gorgeous brownstones.
 So, if you plan to move to the Back Bay expect to pay top end for your rent.
 The Back Bay is centrally located near Newbury Street, Fenway Park, and Storrow Drive.

 Popular Neighborhoods to Live in Outside of City Limits

-The city of Cambridge, MA is located close to Downtown Boston.
+The city of Cambridge, MA is located close to Downtown Boston just across the Charles River.
 It’s home to Harvard University and the Massachusetts Institute of Technology, otherwise known as MIT, Leslie University, and more!
 It goes without saying that Cambridge has a college town feel to it.
 It is also the technology hub of New England.
 This holds especially true in the Kendall Square area.
 That means there are plenty of companies to work for that are based out of Cambridge.
 Harvard Square, Kendall Square, and Inman Square provide a plethora of food and entertainment choices.

 If you are thinking about or planning to move to Boston, Somerville is certainly an area to consider.
 In fact, it’s one of the most increasingly popular neighborhoods located outside of Boston.
 Somerville provides an option to be outside of the hustle and bustle of Boston, while still being nearby.
 The monthly rents tend to be more affordable when compared to other areas located in Boston and surrounding areas.
 There is plenty to do in Somerville.
 Davis Square, Union Square, and Assembly Row provides residents with a great deal of restaurant and bar options.